vasloui/Calculator/README.md

 # Calculator

-A calculator application in the created using Java that runs on the terminal.
+A calculator Java application that runs on the terminal.